Soledad Miranda

 Country - Language: Spain - Spanish

 This is a short travel documentary with a fictional representation about a couple of lovers traveling across the cities of Lisbon and Estoril, Portugal.
+Its topic is described as "Travel for couples in Lisbon and Estoril.
+Tourism, monuments".
 The director was the cinematographer on Los gatos negros and A canção da Saudade.
 Un día en Lisboa, Los gatos negros, and A canção da Saudade all costarred an actor named José Manuel Simões, who a couple of years later became Soledad's husband in real life.
 Read the bio page for more details and the eerie coincidence between this movie and Soledad's death.
-Click here to find this movie on IMDB.
-I've never seen this movie, so if you have please let me know.
+This movie is something of a holy grail among Soledad fans, considering the circumstances of filming.
+It was discovered, in quite degraded form, by a film historian in the Filmoteca Española.

 ...aka Weekend